FriikoX/SOC-Analyst-Home-Lab/README.md

 ## Goal
 Hello, my name is Alexander!
-Thank you for considering me by reading this README file, and frankly, here I will be documenting my progress, and therefore, building experience, one step at a time.
+Thank you for the attention you're giving me by reading this README file, and frankly, here I will be documenting my progress, and therefore, building experience, one step at a time.
 I am an aspiring cybersecurity professional who acquired CompTIA's Network+ certification, currently going through CompTIA's Security+ course, and I'm actively seeking job opportunities.